Alaska Airlines cancels all flights on 737 Max 9 planes through Saturday

 Alaska is inspecting its aircraft for safety under guidance from the National Transportation Safety Board.
 The airline said it is also awaiting instructions on how to fix planes with problematic hardware.
 The planes will only be returned to service when they "meet all FAA and Alaska's stringent standards," according to Alaska Airlines.

-Passengers whose flights are cancelled or significantly delayed are entitled to full refunds under airline policy and federal law.
+Passengers whose flights are canceled or significantly delayed are entitled to full refunds under airline policy and federal law.

 "We hope this action provides guests with a little more certainty, and we are working around the clock to reaccommodate impacted guests on other flights," the carrier said.